 The Pitfalls of Gluing vs Nailing Hardwood Floors Process

 One of the biggest choices that you have to make when opting for hardwood flooring for your home is deciding on which wood species to install.
-There are the obvious colour and shade differences between lighter woods like white oak and darker species such as American Cherry.
+There are the obvious colour and shade differences between lighter woods like white oak hardwood and darker species such as American Cherry.
 You must also evaluate the Janka hardness scale to find a more durable hardwood depending on whether you have a busy home with pets and kids or are instead installing the solid hardwood flooring in your retirement condo.

 Once you've chosen the species, the next thing to consider is how the solid hardwood flooring is installed.
 There are two main choices; a fastened floor or a floating installation.

 At first glance, it might seem more secure to fasten your hardwood flooring planks to the ground with either glue or by nailing so they won't move.

 The truth is, you actually want your hardwood floor to move in most instances.

-The main, perhaps only, reason for gluing a floor to the substrate is to more authenticate the feel of 'real' hardwood flooring.
+The main, perhaps only, reason for gluing hardwood floor to the substrate is to more authenticate the feel of 'real' hardwood flooring.
 Walking on solid hardwood provides a certain underfoot feel that some consumers might think is lacking when an engineered floor is installed in a floating manner.

 Improper installation of floating hardwood can leave a hollow sound when you walk on it which is definitely a no-no in most high rise buildings out of courtesy to your downstairs neighbors.

-However, Easiklip flooring contains silicon beads that cushion our planks to reduce that hollow noise – allowing convenient noise-free floating installation.
+However, Easiklip solid hardwood flooring contains silicon beads that cushion our planks to reduce that hollow noise – allowing convenient noise-free floating installation.
 This is important because almost everything else about gluing a floor is a hassle from the odor, the increased labor time, and the fact that the planks are much harder to remove if ever replaced.